henryhkb/henryhkb/README.md

 ### Hi, I'm Henry Kofi Brandoh 👋
 I am a passionate and self-taught full stack Developer with the LAMP(Linux, Apache, MySQL, PHP) from Ghana.
+My passion for software grows as I begin to put my visualized ideas into practise and my curiosity make me learn more.
+I use my current stack to provide solutions with building content management systems with a cood architecture and clean code.
+I also find interest in the security of systems that is why follow and use the
+OWASP top 10 vulnerablity analysis.
+Hey :)) That means I do not only build systems but also make sure they are safe for its users and organisations to use.

 - 🔭 I’m currently working on a digitalized transportation system in my country(Ghana)
 - 🌱 I’m currently learning Object Oriented Programming using PHP and Laravel